 Our relatively small size – only 56 beds and a 4-bed critical care unit – is key to creating our peaceful, private and supportive environment.
 With a consistently low patient-to-nurse ratio, you will receive dedicated, individual attention and exceptional standards of hygiene.

-Whether you are undergoing a day treatment or a more complex procedure, you can rest at ease in a private, air-conditioned room with en-suite facilities.
+Whether you are undergoing a day treatment or a more complex procedure, you can rest at ease in a private room with en-suite facilities.

 We welcome all patients over 18 years of age, both self-paying and privately insured.